pstrum/athletes-dashboard/README.md

 Then, run `yarn` to install all project dependencies.

 2. Run `npm run dev` to start the development server and head over to `http://localhost:8080/` in your browser to see the dashboard.

+3. This repo includes GitHub pages integration, so to incorparate that functionality make the appropriate changes in the package.json and then run `npm run deploy` to push to a gh-pages branch.

+4. Run `webpack -p` for default webpack production build before deploying.